 According to a study completed by TechTarget, the overwhelming number of smartphone and tablet users do not back up any content or data produced on the device.
 Even with laptops, only about 47% are backed up, which leads to a potential loss of data that is significant for any business to consider.

 One reason that users may not see the need to specifically run backup software on tablets and smartphones is because of the use of cloud-based applications.
 In these cases the data is stored external to the device, but this only when the data is generated in the cloud-based application.
 In many cases, and for those using tablets more than smartphones, content is generated on the device, leaving it at risk for the potential of being corrupted or lost.

 There are some mobile device management solutions that offer web portals or apps that run on smartphones and tablets to allow users access to protected data.
 In this way, data is saved to a particular component of the MDM software, and then can be accessed as needed.
 However, this is not the same as a full system backup that runs continually to ensure all data is always available.

 Yet another way to incorporate the use of data storage for mobile devices is to use a cloud-based solution like Dropbox.
-This can utilize MDM password and access restriction features to provide only specific end-users with access to the data, adding to the security.
+This can utilize MDM password and access restriction features to provide only specific end-users with access to the data, adding to the network and web security.